 Here’s how it works: Divide your garden box into square-foot sections, marking the squares with string, boards or another material.
 Plant a specific crop within each of the 12-inch squares rather than in rows.
-This GroGrid gardening box does all the measuring and marking for you with its built-in grid.
+This GroGrid gardening box does all the measuring and marking for you with its built-in grid. — EY.

-A polytunnel is essentially a semi-circular greenhouse with the steel frame covered by a sheet of polythene, a much more affordable option than glass.
+A polytunnel is essentially a semi-circular greenhouse with a steel frame covered by a sheet of polythene, a much more affordable option than glass.
 Consider a polytunnel in your garden design to extend your growing season into the colder months.

 Incorporating grow bags into your garden design can have many benefits.
 According to the gardening experts at @our.garden.gig, grow bags encourage superior root growth thanks to air pruning.
 That’s the process where air circulation in the bag naturally prunes the roots.

 Plus, grow bags are inexpensive and don’t require any tilling — just add free compost to the top every planting season.
-They’re also portable and help regulate soil temperatures.
+They’re also portable and help regulate soil temperatures. — EY.